Village Rockstars 2: Release

 Village Rockstars 2 had its world premiere at 29th Busan International Film Festival on 4 October 2024.
 It was also selected for the MAMI Mumbai Film Festival 2024, where it competed in the South Asia Competition section.

 It was selected at the 2nd Eikhoigi Imphal International Film Festival 2025 under the International Competition: Fiction section and was screened on 8 February 2025.

 The film was selected in the Generation 14plus section of the 75th Berlin International Film Festival, where it had its European premiere on 16 February 2025.
-It was also selected at the 8th Malaysia International Film Festival in Lenses of India Women Filmmakers section and screened on July 24, 2025.
+It was also selected at the 8th Malaysia International Film Festival in Lenses of India Women Filmmakers section and screened on 24 July 2025.

+The film is scheduled to release in six Indian cities on 25 September 2026.

 Reception

 Nikki Baughan reviewing the film for ScreenDaily praised Bhanita Das for giving "a low-key, naturalistic performance conveying Dhunu’s deep connection to this land and her family".
 Baughan felt that the Rima Das has given "subtle approach" to the film which "extends to every element of Village Rockstars 2, giving it the feeling of a documentary."
 Baughan opined that "Rima Das has used the narrative as a way of amplifying the struggles of the people of Assam, which is bearing the effects of climate change and cut-throat battle for land and resources."

 Kalpajyoti Bhuyan in his review for High on Films sums up how the "Heart of Nature and Weight of Life" finds focus in Village Rockstars 2.
 He also adds that the film sends out a strong ecological message as it blends "art and activism".
 "Filmmaker Rima Das has also previously criticized the Assam government’s decision to fell thousands of trees along NH 17 for the construction of four lanes.
 It’s only fitting that her voice of protest comes out in her film as well", he added.